pingcap/docs/how-to/troubleshoot/diagnose-map.md

 - 5.3.1 When the `/api/v1/regions` interface is used, too many Regions might cause PD OOM.
 This issue has been fixed in v3.0.8 ([#1986](https://github.com/pingcap/pd/pull/1986)).

 - 5.3.2 PD OOM during the rolling upgrade.
 The size of gRPC messages is not limited, and the monitor shows that TCP InSegs is relatively large.
-This issue has been fixed in v3.0.6 ([#1952](https://github.com/pingcap/pd/pull/1952)).
-For details, see [case-852](https://github.com/pingcap/tidb-map/blob/master/maps/diagnose-case-study/case852.md).
+This issue has been fixed in v3.0.6 ([#1952](https://github.com/pingcap/pd/pull/1952)). <!--For details, see [case-852](https://github.com/pingcap/tidb-map/blob/master/maps/diagnose-case-study/case852.md).-->

 ### 5.4 Grafana display